 The Coral Sea Foundation’s mission is to raise awareness of the ecological and social value of the Coral Sea and Eastern Coral Triangle and to be proactive in its sustainable management.
 This region contains the last great reservoir of ultra-diverse coral reefs in the world, yet most of it is remote and rarely visited, and is in urgent need of our assistance to increase the number of marine reserves.
 Combining an ethos of science, gender equity, ecotourism, and sustainability, the Foundation works with traditional owners to develop marine reserves that enhance fisheries and ecotourism resources, while improving the basic quality of life of people in our partner villages.

-To fund projects that represent the needs of communities through new community capital tools such as crowdfunding and to expand access to low or no cost crowdfunding education, and training, as well as support and empower under-resourced individuals and communities.
+To fund projects that represent the needs of communities through new community capital tools such as crowdfunding, and to expand access to low or no cost crowdfunding education and training, as well as support and empower under-resourced individuals and communities.
 When you change the funders, you change who gets funded.
-Through new community capital tools such as crowdfunding, capital has the ability to flow more freely to projects that represent the needs of communities.
+Through new community capital tools such as crowdfunding, capital has the ability to flow more freely to projects that represent the needs of their communities.

 To create awareness about the power and value of music beyond entertainment and demonstrate the therapeutic benefits of music/sound at a cellular level.
 Previously unknown, sound healing modalities can help speed up the healing process of ailments ranging from tumors to Parkinson’s, PTSD, depression, anxiety, and more.
 Through our groundbreaking documentary, this information will be presented to the public, potentially for the first time, raising awareness about the importance of these types of alternative treatments.
 The Heart Beat documentary includes patients that benefited from these types of therapies and experts who are pioneering research in this field.
 We aim to educate the masses about these modalities and in the near future create healing centers that offer a place to those who may not have had access previously.